CONGRATULATIONS TO

 |

-Photo Left: DR. SHAKHLO SHARIPOVA –NAMED 2023 AGNES MACPHAIL AWARD WINNER
+Photo above: DR. SHAKHLO SHARIPOVA –NAMED 2023 AGNES MACPHAIL AWARD WINNER

 Photo Above L to R: EYHS Director Joanne Valliere, TDSB Trustee Sara Ehrhardt,